 Table of Contents

-Sulfates are indeed a skin and eye irritant.
-Alone and not included in a formula which contains properties to promote moisture control, it has the potential of stripping the natural oils of the hair.
-For shampoos which offer no health benefits and use sulfates as their primary foaming agent, it can be worse than using no shampoo at all.
+Sulfates are, indeed, skin and eye irritants.
+Unless they are included in a formula which promotes moisture control, sulfates can strip the natural oils from your hair.
+Using shampoos that offer no health benefits and use sulfates as their primary foaming agent can be worse than using no shampoo at all.

 The Importance of Using Safe Shampoo

 Sulfates are everywhere.
 They affect everyone differently.
-They are certainly not as dangerous as the general consensus makes them out to be.
-SLS is an ingredient like any other, and anybody who has an allergic reaction is categorized as no different than somebody having an allergic reaction to a different ingredient.
-As long as you are using a shampoo for the betterment of your scalp health, you can avoid all of the floating myths about the non-existent rumors of this detergent.
+They are certainly not as dangerous as their bad rap makes them seem.
+SLS is an ingredient like any other, providing a useful function in these products.
+An allergic reaction to SLS is no different than an allergic reaction to any other ingredient.

 Educate yourself about the pros and cons of each ingredient in your shampoo.
 Decide for yourself if your shampoo contributes to your scalp health.
 Once you make your educated decision, you can avoid all of the floating myths and misconceptions about this detergent.

 Thanks for stopping by!
 Check out our healthy, organic shampoos here at Maple Holistics!